Skip Navigation

 Du Lion is a spacious site bordering the River Rhône, just on the outskirts of the interesting old market town of Bourg-Saint-Andeol.
 Close to the A7, this site makes a good overnight stop and is also a good base for exploring the famous Ardèche Gorges.
 There are 140 good sized, level pitches, 119 for touring; all have 6A electricity and long leads may be needed.
 They are informally laid out, most with good shade from mature trees, others more sunny.
 In high season, there is a full activity programme with themed dinner and dance evenings, barbecues and sports tournaments, nevertheless the camping area remains peaceful.

-Camping Le Coin Charmant
+Camping Le Viaduc

 Rhône Alpes